ugurcanvurgun/ugurcanvurgun.github.io/_pages/teaching.md

 ## Teaching Experience

-### University of Pennsylvania College of Liberal and Professional Studies (Penn LPS)
+### University of Pennsylvania College of Liberal and Professional Studies

 - **LING 0001 Introduction to Linguistics**
   - **Semester:** Summer 2023